yottaawesome/fsnd-project-2/README.md

     2. Run `vagrant up`.
 This will set up the VM, but it may take quite a while to do so.
 Consider a :coffee: or twelve.
     3. Run `vagrant ssh` to SSH into the VM once it's set up.
     4. Install virtualenv: `sudo apt install virtualenv`.
+    5. Clone this repository **into a non-shared directory** on your Vagrant VM.
+Shared VirtualBox/Vagrant directories [cause problems with NPM](https://github.com/npm/npm/issues/992).
+    6. _Optional:_ Build the SPA client:
-    5. Install Node and NPM:
+        1. Install Node and NPM:
             1. Run `curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`.
             2. Run `sudo apt-get install -y nodejs`.
-    6. Clone this repository **into a non-shared directory** on your Vagrant VM.
-Shared VirtualBox/Vagrant directories [cause problems with NPM](https://github.com/npm/npm/issues/992).
-    7. Build the client:
-        1. `cd` into the `src/spa` directory.
+        2. `cd` into the `src/spa` directory.
-        2. Install NPM dependencies: `npm install`.
+        3. Install NPM dependencies: `npm install`.
-        3. Run `npm run dev` (development build) or `npm run prod` (prod build).
+        4. Run `npm run dev` (development build) or `npm run prod` (prod build).
 Consult `package.json` for the full list of build commands.
-    8. Set up the server:
+    7. Set up the server:
         1. `cd` into the `src/svr` directory.
         2. Create a Python 3 virtual environment: `virtualenv -p python3 env`.
         3. Activate the Python virtual environment: `source env/bin/activate`.